Celebrity Autopsies With Disturbing Discoveries

 Advertisement

-According to the Minneapolis Star Tribune, two employees discovered the body of Prince in an elevator at his Paisley Park home and recording complex; the musician had died at least six hours earlier.
-According to the Associated Press, an autopsy released six weeks after Prince's death cited the cause of death as an accidental overdose of the synthetic opioid fentanyl, a clinical and extremely potent painkiller.
+Two employees discovered the body of Prince in an elevator at his Paisley Park home and recording complex; the musician had died at least six hours earlier.
+Some of the many things we learned after Prince died came from an autopsy released six weeks after Prince's death, which cited the cause of death as an accidental overdose of the synthetic opioid fentanyl, a clinical and extremely potent painkiller.
 (Prince had suffered from, and had surgery on, a hip made weak by years of acrobatic and adventurous dancing and performing.)

-In 2018, the AP published the toxicology report from that autopsy, which listed in intricate detail just how much drugs had been in Prince's system when he died at age 57.
-According to the report, fentanyl was present in the musician's blood at a rate of 67.8 micrograms per liter; fatal doses of 3 to 58 micrograms have been previously recorded.
+The toxicology report from that autopsy listed in intricate detail just how much narcotic substances were in Prince's system when he died at age 57.
+Fentanyl was present in the musician's blood at a rate of 67.8 micrograms per liter; fatal doses of 3 to 58 micrograms have been previously recorded.
 The concentration of the drug in Prince's liver registered at 450 micrograms per kilogram; experts believe a level of 70 micrograms per kilogram is almost certainly deadly.

 Advertisement